Orthogonal basis for functions over a slice of the Boolean hypercube: Young's orthogonal basis

 Since $B_1 \neq B_2$, some connected component must have a vertex with in-degree $1$.
 Choose the connected component $C$ satisfying this property having the largest vertex.
-We construct a sequence of intervals inside $C$, with the property that the endpoints of each interval are either endpoints of $C$ or are connected to the rest of $C$ with outgoing edges.
+We construct a sequence of intervals inside $C$, with the property that each of the endpoints $x,y$ of each interval is either an endpoint of $C$, or is connected to the rest of $C$ via a vertex $z>x,y$.
 Furthermore, each interval, other than possibly the last one, contains some vertex with in-degree $1$.
 The sequence terminates with an interval containing an odd number of edges.

 When $C$ is a path, the first interval $I_0$ is the entire path.
 When $C$ is a cycle with maximal vertex $M$, the first interval $I_0$ is the path obtained by removing $M$ from $C$.
 Given an interval $I_t$ with an even number of edges, we can break it into two (possibly empty) subintervals terminating at the maximal point $M_t$ of $I_t$: $I_t = J_t \to M_t \gets K_t$.
 Note that not both $J_t,K_t$ can be empty since $I_t$ contains some vertex with in-degree $1$.
 If $J_t$ is empty then we define $I_{t+1} = K_t$, which terminates the sequence.
 Similarly, if $K_t$ is empty then we define $I_{t+1} = J_t$, which terminates the sequence.
 If both $J_t,K_t$ are non-empty then at least one of them has a vertex with in-degree $1$.
 We let $I_{t+1}$ be the sub-interval among $J_t,K_t$ with the larger maximal point.